abwlprg/hospitaldata/README.md

 Was also trying to be fancy and use "Redux + Axios" and that whole store concept at first (if you see the modules I installed).
 That killed a lot of my time.
 I also never ask for help, as I was taught to figure it out myself all the time (but not during a crunch time.

-In all it was a good experience, I need to brush up on stuff.
+# In all it was a good experience, I need to brush up on stuff.
 Especially API fetching again...and learn new technology again liked REDUX + Axios.
 Damm params...
-I don't know what my grade should be Professor.
+# I don't know what my grade should be Professor.
 I am obviously know a lot above the learning criteria but I do have flaws in my skills that are crtitical.

+# While making this Readme I was practing merging with GIT, I hate rebasing with GIT.
-Anyways Happy Holidays Professor Naranjo
+# Anyways Happy Holidays Professor Naranjo